andrewmd5/InstagramUploader/README.md

 This is a discontinued project of mine to create a web service for uploading photos to instagram.
 This code allows you to bulk upload multiple files to Instagram at once.

+This could should serve as reference for creating your own app.

 ### It doesn't work anymore!

 If it suddenly stops working, you need to extract the new signature key from the instagram app.
 A pretty good write up on that is found [here](https://mokhdzanifaeq.github.io/extracting-instagram-signature-key-2/) and [here](https://mokhdzanifaeq.github.io/extracting-instagram-signature-key/)